hareramray/nurostream/README.md

   arena bytes released only by `raw_bytes()`, but the block path consumes via `fetch_rows()` and never calls it, so the arena starves.
 Whole-tensor prefetch is now disabled whenever block streaming is active.
+- **The pipeline holds `depth + 1` blocks, not `depth`.** The block currently being multiplied still owns its arena lease — it is only released after its output exists.
+Sizing the budget for `depth` blocks deadlocked on the refill that follows the first wait.
+Caught by `test_tuning.py`, which runs `stream_linear` against deliberately tiny budgets.
+- **A pinned expert is not a resident tensor.** Slabs are cached per row range, so `is_resident(name)` is false for the stacked expert tensor even when the planner pinned the exact rows being asked for.
+The async path checked only residency and would have re-read pinned experts from disk — silently correct, and silently pointless. `TieredCache._slab_for` now resolves sub-ranges against enclosing slabs.
+- **Counters that were never incremented.** `RouterStats.expert_hits` was defined and printed as `(N cached)` but nothing ever set it, so it read zero regardless of caching and briefly sent tuning in the wrong direction.
+  `MIN_READ` and `rows_for_min_read` are likewise documented as widening small reads but are called from nowhere — so there is currently **no floor on read size**, which is part of why 128-row blocks were free to fall off the drive's efficiency cliff.
+A dead counter is worse than a missing one.